cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ## Hypothesis and how to validate?
 ---
 Based on the cherry leaves database provided by Farmy & Foods, we suspect fungal infected leaves have clear marks/signs, typically on either leaf surface, differentiating them from uninfected leaves.
-An average image study can help to investigate it
+An average image study can help to investigate it.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks
 ---